Want to know more? — Subscribe

 3. Mobile Health

-Moreover, smartphones are becoming smarter and can do more things, including connecting to more medical devices, consolidating that data, sending them to doctors, or even synthesizing a likely diagnosis.
+The most significant market driver boosting mHealth is the popularity of smartphones and tablets.
+They become smarter and can connect to more medical devices, consolidate that data, send it to doctors, or even synthesize a likely diagnosis.

 4. Chronic Care Management